On the action of the symmetric group on the free LAnKe: a question of Friedmann, Hanlon, Stanley and Wachs: Main result for LAnKes

-As mentioned in the Introduction, the decomposition into irreducibles of $\rho_{n,k}$ is known in the following cases \begin{itemize} \item $n=2$ (\cite{KW}), \item $k=2$ (\cite{FHSW}), \item $k=3$ (\cite{FHW2, MS7}), \item $n=3$ and $k=4$ (\cite{FHW2}). \end{itemize}
+As mentioned in the Introduction, the decomposition into irreducibles of $\rho_{n,k}$ is known in the following cases \begin{itemize} \item \ $n=2$ (\cite{KW}), \item \ $k=2$ (\cite{FHSW}), \item \ $k=3$ (\cite{FHW2, MS7}), \item \ $n=3$ and $k=4$ (\cite{FHW2}). \end{itemize}

-From the previous theorem we may deduce the decomposition into irreducibles of $\rho_{n,4}$ for all $n \ge 3$.\begin{cor} Let $n\ge3$.
+From the previous theorem we may deduce the decomposition into irreducibles of $\rho_{n,4}$ for all $n \ge 3$.\begin{corollary} Let $n\ge3$.
 Then the decomposition into irreducibles of $\rho_{n,4}$ is

-\end{cor} \begin{proof} From Theorem \ref{main} and Theorem \ref{dec} it follows that the decomposition of $\rho_{n,4}$ into a sum of irreducibles is obtained by adding $n-3$ rows of length $4$ to the Young diagram of each irreducible summand of $\rho_{3,4}$.
-The decomposition of $\rho_{3,4}$ into a sum of irreducibles was obtained in \cite[Theorem 4.3]{FHW2}.
+\end{corollary} \begin{proof} From Theorem \ref{main} and Theorem \ref{dec} it follows that the decomposition of $\rho_{n,4}$ into a sum of irreducibles is obtained by adding $n-3$ rows of length $4$ to the Young diagram of each irreducible summand of $\rho_{3,4}$.
+The decomposition of $\rho_{3,4}$ into a sum of irreducibles was obtained in Theorem 4.3 of version 2 of \cite{FHW2}.
 From this the result follows.\end{proof}